 Voting restrictions are complicated, so we’re working on creating a fully-vetted online resource called CanIvote to allow people with criminal records to find if they are eligible to vote.
 We value the resources such as the above linked page provided by the ACLU, but want to do more than give a general overview of voting laws.
 With our resource, people with criminal records will be able to determine their voting eligibility in a handful of clicks.

-Currently, we are focusing on expanding CanIexpunge in more states and later hope to offer services to further assist with information about voting rights and voting rights restoration.
+Currently, we are focusing on expanding CanIexpunge in more states and providing education about voting rights of those with criminal records or statuses.

 All of this stacks on top of other racial discrimination in employment opportunities.
 In a 2014 study, it was found that white men with criminal records are more likely to get a call back on a job application than black men with no criminal record and a similar application.